launchdarkly/api-client-java/docs/UsersApi.md

 UsersApi apiInstance = new UsersApi();
 String projectKey = "projectKey_example"; // String | The project key, used to tie the flags together under one project so they can be managed together.
-String environmentKey = "environmentKey_example"; // String | The environment key
+String environmentKey = "environmentKey_example"; // String | The environment key, used to tie together flag configuration and users under one environment so they can be managed together.
-String q = "q_example"; // String | Search query
+String q = "q_example"; // String | Search query.
-BigDecimal limit = new BigDecimal(); // BigDecimal | Pagination limit BigDecimal offset = new BigDecimal(); // BigDecimal | Specifies the first item to return in the collection Long after = 789L; // Long | A unix epoch time in milliseconds specifying the maximum last time a user requested a feature flag try {
+BigDecimal limit = new BigDecimal(); // BigDecimal | Pagination limit.
+BigDecimal offset = new BigDecimal(); // BigDecimal | Specifies the first item to return in the collection.
+BigDecimal after = new BigDecimal(); // BigDecimal | A timestamp filter, expressed as a Unix epoch time in milliseconds.
+All entries returned will have occured after this timestamp. try {
     Users result = apiInstance.getSearchUsers(projectKey, environmentKey, q, limit, offset, after);
     System.out.println(result);